 Four Year Planning in 8th Grade and Beyond

 Check out the GISD Four Year Planning website which houses information to aid students and parents in learning about course options, as well as terminology, at the high school level while supporting students in creating or updating their four-year plan.
-This site is still a work in progress, so check back throughout this semester as we support current GISD 8th grade students in this process.
 As always, please reach out to your student's counselor with further questions you may have about academic planning.

 Is my student ready for Pre-AP/AP courses?

 Pre-AP and AP courses are designed to challenge motivated students and prepare them for success in college-level course work in high school and beyond.
 These courses move at a faster pace, are more academically challenging, require additional outside reading, including summer reading, and require more independent learning than on-level courses.
-To read more about Pre-AP/AP in Georgetown ISD, please click on the links below:
+To read more about advanced courses in Georgetown ISD, please click on the link below: